h-arry-smith/screenwind/README.md

  --timeout  -t    Time in ms before timeout, default: 10000
 ```

+It will also output a mobile screenshot which has been set to a width of 360px.

 ## Future work
+- Load the breakpoints from config.
+This presents some additional challenges that for now outside of the scope of my usecase.
+It's more than possible to edit the source quite easily to use custom breakpoints, though I understand it's not paticularly elegant.
 - Be able to set the file format (jpeg | png)
 - Make it so multiple URL's can be accepted
 - Add options for more useful filenames (e.g with date time information)